-Google started with this example while mentioning new update of “Freshness Algorithm”, Google says
+Google started with this example while mentioning a new update of “Freshness Algorithm”, Google says

 “Search results, like warm cookies right out of the oven or cool refreshing fruit on a hot summer’s day, are best when they’re fresh.
 Even if you don’t specify it in your search, you probably want search results that are relevant and recent.”

-It seems that Google is getting more closer and closer to realtime search in terms of providing best user experience.
+It seems that Google is getting closer and closer to real-time search in terms of providing the best user experience.
 Now you can find the latest and fresh information for each search term called “Freshness Algorithm”.
 This algorithm change will have positive and negative points as well, we will try to find out.

 “If I search for [olympics], I probably want information about next summer’s upcoming Olympics, not the 1900 Summer Olympics (the only time my favorite sport, cricket, was played).
 Google Search uses a freshness algorithm, designed to give you the most up-to-date results, so even when I just type [olympics] without specifying 2012, I still find what I’m looking for.